Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

-Remaining parameters are similar in function to IPv4 `ipv6 unicast-routing` must be configured to enable IPv6 routing
+Remaining parameters are similar in function to IPv4 `ipv6 unicast-routing` must be configured to enable IPv6 routing `Directly connected static routes should only be used with point-to-point serial interfaces`
 # 15.2 Configure IP Static Routes